Zhu algebras of superconformal vertex algebras: Introduction

 \subsection{Zhu algebra}

-The Zhu algebra is an associative algebra associated to a vertex operator algebra (VOA).
-It was introduced by Y.\ Zhu \cite[\S2]{Zhu}, and plays a fundamental role in understanding the representation theory of VOAs.
-Here, we briefly recall its definition and fundamental properties (see \cref{ss:wtA:A} for details).
+The Zhu algebra $A(V)$ is an associative algebra associated to a vertex operator algebra (VOA) $V$.
+It was introduced by Yongchang Zhu \cite[\S2]{Zhu}, and plays a fundamental role in understanding the representation theory of VOAs.